tushara04/YSP2025_TDCS/checklist.md

-## Whether or not you ran a manual installation process, you must have installed the following packages:
+## Whether or not you ran a manual installation process, you must have at least installed the following packages:

 1. Git
 2. Microsoft Visual Studio Code